 In order to qualify for the Critical Home Repair program, certain criteria must be met by the applicants and the home itself.
 These criteria include, but are not limited to:

-• The property must be located in our service area (Charlotte, Pineville, Huntersville, Cornelius, Davidson and Iredell County).
+• The property must be located in our service area (Charlotte, Pineville, Huntersville, Cornelius, Davidson, Iredell County, or Gaston County).

-• Single-family detached home or manufactured mobile home affixed to a permanent location.
+• Single-family detached home or manufactured mobile home affixed to a permanent location (Townhomes, Condos and Multi-Residences) are ineligible at this time.

 • Must have owned the property for 5 years & must be owner-occupied.